You've probably heard about chestnuts roasting on an open fire - but did you know that you can roast chestnuts at home?

 Just start cooking one small batch at a time, and soon enough, you'll figure out what works best for the chestnuts that are available in your area.

-If you have any tips or tricks on roasting chestnuts, please leave them in the comments below.
+If you have any tips or tricks for roasting chestnuts, please leave them in the comments below.
 I'd love to hear from you!

 Oven Roasted Chestnuts